mstack/bootcamp-blockchain-smartcontracts/Lab 2/README.md

 ### Step 6

-Now open the `Lab 2\ConsoleApp` folder in Visual Code.
+Now open a new command terminal in Visual Code, and type:

+- `cd Lab 2`
+- `cd ConsoleApp`
+- `dotnet build` (if all is fine, a restore should be done and the build should complete with 0 errors.)

 ### Step 7

+Open the file `Lab 2\ConsoleApp\Program.cs` in Visual Code.

+### Step 8

+Now open a new command terminal in Visual Code, and type:

+- `cd Tools`
+- `cd testchain`
+- `startheth.bat` (this command will start a local instance from Etherum VM using GO-Eth)